macaroni-os/macaroni-site/site/content/blog/copy-fail.md

 ```

-💥 the exploit works and the user has root privileges!
+💥 the exploit works and the user obtains root privileges!

-Any setuid-root binary readable by the user works, so the mitigation
+Any setuid-root binary readable by the user is vulnerable, so the mitigation
-needs to be applied to all binary.
-This is an example of a simple script usable
+needs to be applied to all such binaries.

+This is an example of a simple script that can also be used on non-Macaroni OS
-for non-macaroniOS systems to mitigate the security issue:
+systems to mitigate the security issue:

 ```
 for bin in passwd chsh chfn mount sudo pkexec; do